What is Islamic Finance? Halal Investing Explained

 🏦 Global Expansion in Financial Centers

-Major financial hubs such as London, Dubai, Kuala Lumpur, and New York have recognized the potential of Islamic finance.
-These cities now host Islamic banks, offer Sukuk (Islamic bonds), and support Islamic investment funds—further integrating Islamic finance into the global economy.
+Leading financial centers like London, Dubai, Kuala Lumpur, and New York have embraced the growth of Islamic finance.
+These cities now host Shariah-compliant banks, offer Sukuk (Islamic bonds), and provide platforms for Islamic investment funds.

 🤔 Is Halal Investing Right for You?